wpmetabox/docsv2/docs/tutorials/add-guest-authors.md

 :::

-### Step 1: Allow guest users to register an account
+### 1. Allowing guest users to register an account

 Go to the **Settings** menu > **General**, then check the box **Anyone can register** in the **Membership** item.